On the Benefits of Active Data Collection in Operator Learning: Preliminaries

 Let $\Fcal : L^2(\Xcal) \to L^2(\Xcal)$ denote the operator of interest.
 One should think of $\Fcal$ as the solution operator of the PDE.
 The goal is to estimate a surrogate $\widehat{\Fcal}_n$ using $n$ input/output functions such that

 is small.
+In the absence of additional knowledge about the image space of the solution operator \(\Fcal\), minimizing this objective is the most natural choice.
+Accordingly, for a fixed \(\mu\), the $L^p_{\mu}$-Bochner norm has been a standard error metric in the operator learning literature (see \citep[Section 2.2]{kovachki2023neural}, \citep{liu2024deep}).
+The \(p=2\) case, in particular, is of practical significance, as its empirical counterpart is the widely used mean squared loss.
+Regarding the family of probability distributions, our proposed family \(\Pcal(K)\) aims to unify and generalize marginal distributions on input functions commonly used in practice \cite{li2020fourier, lu2021learning}.
+This family also aligns with the recommendation of \citet{boulle2023mathematical}.
+Other families of probability distributions, such as the set of all compactly supported measures on a Hilbert space, have been used in theoretical analyses (e.g., \cite{liu2024deep}).
+Extending our result to include other distribution families of theoretical or applied interest is left for future work.

-Throughout this work, we will make the following assumption about the knowledge of covariance kernel. \begin{assumption} The learner knows the exact form of the covariance kernel $K$. \end{assumption} We note that this has been a standard assumption in the operator learning literature.
-For example, \citep{li2020fourier, kovachki2023neural} generates their input functions, both during training and testing, from a Gaussian process with the covariance kernel $K$ such that its associated integral operator is $\alpha (-\nabla^2 + \beta \identity)^{-\gamma}$ for some constants $\alpha, \beta, \gamma>0$.
+Throughout this work, we will assume that the learner knows the covariance kernel $K$. \begin{assumption} The learner knows the kernel $K$. \end{assumption} Although not always explicitly stated, this has been a standard assumption in the operator learning literature.
+For example, \citet{li2020fourier} and \citet{kovachki2023neural} generate their input functions, both during training and testing, from a Gaussian process with the covariance kernel $K$ such that its associated integral operator is $\alpha (-\nabla^2 + \beta \identity)^{-\gamma}$ for some constants $\alpha, \beta, \gamma>0$.
 Thus, all the empirical performances observed in these works are in a setup similar to those described above.
-Additionally, \cite[Section 4.1.1]{boulle2023mathematical} also suggests generating source terms (input functions) from Gaussian processes with standard covariance kernels such as RBF, Mattern, etc.
+Additionally, \citet[Section 4.1.1]{boulle2023mathematical} also suggests generating source terms (input functions) from Gaussian processes with standard covariance kernels such as RBF, Mattern, etc.

 Once the input functions are generated, the learner has to use numerical solvers to PDE numerically in order to generate the solution function.
 In this work, we will make the following assumption about learner's access to the PDE solver. \begin{assumption} The learner only has black-box access to $\Fcal$ through an $\varepsilon$-approximate oracle $\Ocal$ that satisfies